Ellllacuna/Hello-World/README.md

 # Overview

-This is a basic Hello World program made to demonstrate the use of Github,studio code, and Python integrated together.
+This is a basic Hello World program made to demonstrate the use of Github, studio code, and Python integrated together.

-{Provide a description of your software}

-{Describe your purpose for creating this software.}

-{Provide a link to your YouTube demonstration.
-It should be a one minute demo of the software running and a walkthrough of the code.}

 [Software Demo Video](http://youtube.link.goes.here)